ivangalkindeveloper/flutter_platform_component/README.md

 - [Additional Information](#additional-information)

 ## Benefits
-The package works according to the principle: fill out one contract - get all ready-made platform components.
+The package works according to the principle: fill out one contract - get all ready-made inherited platform components.
 ### Platform decomposition
 Components are separated by platform by style and behavior.
 ### One theme contract